leom-ufpr/CLBP_tEFAM/README.md

 addpath([srcPath, 'src/']);
 ```

 Define the image path as **your** `images` folder.
 The test images supplied in this repository are intended to ensure that the scripts will run in your system.
-If you would like toreproduce the results in the original publication, download them from http://morphobank.org/permalink/?P5258:
+If you would like to reproduce the results in the original publication, download them from http://morphobank.org/permalink/?P5258:
 ```
 imgPath = '~/CLBP_tEFAM/images/';
 ```